 RELATED WORK

-Warren [13] proposes an informal method to analyze the game flow using a flow graph, map actions.
+Warren [13] proposes an informal method to analyze the game flow using a flow graph, mapping game actions and resources to vertexes.
+By his definition, resources are dimensions of the game state which are quantifiable, while actions are rules of the game that allowed the conversion of one resource to another.
 Consalvo [10] presents a more formal approach based on metrics collected during the game session, creating a gameplay log to identify events caused by player choices.
 Another method, called Playtracer [2], offers a way to visually analyze play steps, providing detailed visual representation of the actions taken by the player through the game.

 Besides [13], which is superficially described in a blog, the other two methods are developer-oriented, meaning that they aim to improve the quality of the game by providing feedback to the development team.
 Due to that, we could not find any concrete solution to provide feedback to the player.